Who started gamification?

 What is the history of gamification?

 The fact is: you don’t need mobile phones or computers to gamify a process.
 Many gamification initiatives use a basic mechanic to boost engagement and user enjoyment.
-Anything can be gamified if it uses game mechanics, such as:
+Anything can be gamified if it incorporates game mechanics, such as:

 - Rewards